This Hanging Basket for a Shady Spot Will Look Gorgeous All Season Long

 The marguerite daisy in the center of this arrangement adds height and dark green foliage to the mix.
 While most varieties feature light pink or purple flowers, ‘Butterfly’ has sunny yellow blooms.
 This species attracts pollinators, so get ready to welcome a few butterflies and bees.
 Marguerite daisy thrives in full or part sun, well-drained soil, and can grow up to 18 inches tall.

 There are many types of coleus, but all are known for their colorful and eye-catching foliage.
 ‘Rebel Rouser’ is a sun-loving, blended-leaf coleus that adds a punch of lime green, and 'Lime Time' has similar colors and loves the shade.
 Coleus is great for containers, but be sure to check the light requirements for each variety since there are so many; some need full sun, part sun, or full shade.
 Plant in well-drained soil.
 Depending on the variety, coleus can reach just 6 inches tall, or over 3 feet.

 Coleus ‘Versa Green Halo’ has showy green foliage with cream in the center.
 This exotic-looking mounded variety adds a pop of light foliage among the surrounding dark green leaves and stems.
-Having one plant included in this hanging basket display makes it stand out.
+Having just one plant with lighter leaves included in this hanging basket for shade makes it stand out.
 This variety grows up to 24 inches tall and can tolerate a range of lighting conditions, from full sun to full shade.

-New guinea impatiens have succulent stems and attractive foliage that both create a wonderful backdrop for their large blooms.
+New Guinea impatiens have succulent stems and attractive foliage that create a wonderful backdrop for their large blooms.
 There are also many foliage variations of New Guineas.
 This particular variety has solid-colored dark foliage that makes the crisp white blooms stand out.
 'Infinity White' impatiens can thrive in part or full shade, well-drained soil, and grow up to 14 inches tall.